eightyfive/fetch-run/README.md

 }
 ```

-`Api.create()` includes `Accept: application/json` and `Content-Type: application/json` headers.
-Pass `RequestInit` options when creating the API or making an individual request.
+`Api.create()` sets `Accept: application/json` and `Content-Type: application/json` by default.
+Pass `RequestInit` options when creating an instance or making an individual request.

 ## Middleware

-Middleware wraps every request.
-It can inspect or change the `Request` before `fetch`, then inspect or change the `Response` after it.
+Middleware runs on either side of a request: it receives the `Request` before `fetch` and the `Response` afterward.
+Either value can be inspected or modified.

 ```ts
 import type { Layer, Middleware } from 'fetch-run';